Calling a Synchronous Queue in Mendix

 1. Prerequisites

-• A connection between Mendix and eMagiz Designed and Created
+- A connection between Mendix and eMagiz Designed, Created, and in the active release

 2. Key concepts

-With eMagiz Mendix Connector, we mean: A Mendix module developed and maintained by eMagiz that simplifies connect a Mendix application to an eMagiz project for data traffic between both systems.
+- With eMagiz Connector, we mean A Mendix module developed and maintained by eMagiz that simplifies connecting a Mendix application to an eMagiz project for data traffic between both systems.

 To call a synchronous queue in Mendix, you need the following:

-• Optionally, you can define an import mapping and subsequent option
+- Optionally, you can define an import mapping and subsequent options.

 3. Calling a synchronous queue in Mendix

-With the help of the eMagiz Mendix module created by the eMagiz team, you can easily connect between Mendix and eMagiz for data integration.
-In this microlearning, we will focus on calling a synchronous queue in Mendix.
+With the help of the Mendix module (called eMagiz Connector) created by the eMagiz team, you can easily connect between Mendix and eMagiz for data integration.
+This microlearning will focus on calling a synchronous queue in Mendix.
 For sending data to Mendix, we offer three options to send data:

-• Sending a string to and from messages directly to Mendix
+- Sending a string to and from Mendix without using the import and export mapping.

 Below, we will detail how to configure each option for sending data synchronously to Mendix.